Apollo-Level2-Web-Dev/batch-3-assignment-06/#4 Pet Care Tips & Stories.md

 #### Following System:

-*   **User Following**: Users can follow/unfollow other pet owners and view content from those they follow, creating a personalized feed.
+*   **User Following**: Users can follow/unfollow other pet owners and view content from those they follow.

 #### Micro Animations: